 - A personality test (optional but common in big companies).

-How would you identify the skills an employee needs to improve on?
+How would you identify the training needs?

 How would you train a new sales person?

-Can you create some study materials for new hires?
+Can you create training materials from scratch?

 Why do you think you can be a good training specialist?

 You should say that you have good communication skills, can recognize the weaknesses and the strengths of other people in the team, and know how to help them to improve on their weaknesses.
 You can also say that you love the nature of the job, and that you have relevant experience (if true).